 How much are consultations or speaking to a group?

-My general rate for consultation is $150 per hour.
+My general rate for consultation is $125 per hour.
 Please contact me for pricing about speaking events, workshops, or other group events.
 I tailor my work to your audience needs, interests, and accommodations.
-I also can adjust offerings depending on budget, especially prioritizing BIPOC, queer, fat folks, and people with other marginalized identities.
+I also can adjust offerings depending on budget, especially prioritizing community organizations, BIPOC, queer, fat folks, and people with other marginalized identities.